Athlone – in the heart of Ireland

 For me, Athlone was a surprise find.
 I came through here on one of my motorbike tours and was immediately so taken with the beautiful location by the river that I “had” to explore the castle and the surrounding area first.

-Incidentally, we live in Ireland as a second home (we come from Germany).
-At our location, south of Dublin, we run our motorbike rental business (https://www.easycruiser.tours) and our guest rooms during the summer months.
+Incidentally, we live in Ireland as a second home (we come from Germany) and have travelled the isle many times.

 Let’s take a closer look at the town of Athlone on the River Shannon: